A family of solutions to the inverse problem in gravitation: building a theory around a metric: Introduction

 \section{Introduction}

 In the study of Lagrangian field theory and the calculus of variations, one typically begins with an action functional and then investigates the dynamics of the associated theory.
 In many cases however, the inverse problem is also of fundamental interest \cite{doug41,inv1}: starting from a particular field configuration, can one find an invariant Lagrangian density whose equations of motion admit that field as an exact solution?
 Owing to the complexity of the differential equations involved, which are typically non-linear in realistic problems, finding such a Lagrangian, let alone all Lagrangians, can be a challenging task.
 This is especially true in studies of gravitation (e.g., \cite{grav1,grav2}), where the action is built from geometric invariants which depend on the tensorial metric field in complicated ways.
 Even conceptually simple cases like the $f(R)$ theories \cite{felice}, which involve only some function, $f$, of the Ricci scalar curvature, $R$, admit rich configuration spaces \cite{clifbar,fr2,suv20}.
+Nevertheless, substantial progress has been made on the gravitational inverse problem from cosmological observations in recent years \cite{od1,od2,od3}.